How To Prepare For A Second Lockdown At Home

 • anything else you use and will need

 3. Get any vehicle maintenance done.
 While we don’t know what this lockdown could affect, worrying about your vehicle if you need to go places should be on this list.
-You should have your oil change scheduled.
+You should have your oil changed.
 You should replace your wipers if you haven’t done so in the last six months.
 Now may be a good time to replace your tires.
-You should also be keeping your fuel tank full.
-You may also want to purchase some Sta-bil to keep your gas from getting old while your vehicle sits.
-While you may not be traveling much, having a reliable vehicle is still important as you may still need to go places.
+You should also keep your fuel tank full.
+You may also want to purchase some Sta-Bil to keep your gas from going stale while your vehicle sits.
+While you may not be traveling much, having a reliable vehicle is still important, as you may still need to go places.

 4. Prepare your home for everyone to be home.
 If you think about the last lockdown, what made that better?
-Making sure everyone has their own space to work as well as relax can help with the overall stress.
-Also, making sure that everyone has what they need to work and play can go a long way towards having a peaceful environment.
-I would also recommend that you have posted schedules of when work meetings and school calls are taking place.
+Making sure everyone has their own space to work and relax can help reduce overall stress.
+Also, making sure everyone has what they need to work and play can go a long way toward creating a peaceful environment.
+I would also recommend that you post schedules for when work meetings and school calls take place.
 This will keep everyone aware of what is going on.
 With everyone home, you may also want to start a chore list with assigned chores to keep the house tidy.

 Related Post: 10 Ways To Cope With Isolation, Quarantines, and Extended Power Outages

 5. Increase your Wi-Fi signal in your home.
-With everyone at home, you will certainly have an increased load on your current wi-fi signal.
-Consider getting a wi-fi booster like Google Nest or NetGear Essentials Wi-Fi Range Extender to help everyone have better connectivity to the internet.
-If you haven’t already, now would be a good time to increase your internet speed to meet the demand of the load it may have to take on.
+With everyone at home, you will certainly have increased strain on your current Wi-Fi signal.
+Consider getting a Wi-Fi booster, like the Google Nest or Netgear Essentials Wi-Fi Range Extender, to help everyone get better internet connectivity.
+If you haven’t already, now would be a good time to increase your internet speed to meet the demands of the load it may have to handle.

 7. Take care of any home maintenance.
-Do you have some things around the house that need to be fixed, painted, or just needs attention?
+Do you have some things around the house that need to be fixed, painted, or just need attention?
 Now is the time to get those supplies, call the repair people, and get those things done.
 You may not be able to go to the local building supply store to get what you need.
-You may also not be able to call a repair person in 3-4 months so get those appliances in good working order now.
+You may also be unable to call a repair person for 3-4 months, so get those appliances in good working order now.

 9. Be prepared to share and help out your family and neighbors.
 Another lockdown can produce hard times for everyone.
-Helping someone out when they are in need is the right thing to do.
+Helping someone in need is the right thing to do.
 While you may not want to help, you should remember that you would want someone to help you in your time of need.

 10. Increase your self-sufficiency.
 What can you do for yourself?
 What can you grow in your home?
 What can you do to reduce food waste?
 What can you make from scratch?
 How far can you stretch a meal, a bottle of soap, and more?
 What can you reuse again?
 What can you fix or mend?
 The list goes on, but doing what you can for you and your family will help extend your resources and ease your budget a little.